aweeks3/SISRIS/README.md

 * **Deborah L Paul** (University of Illinois).
 "Discovering together "who dunnit?": building a borderless knowledge community."
 Link to abstract.
 * **David Shorthouse** (Agriculture & Agri-Food Canada, Ottawa, Canada).
 "Connecting Scientists and their Specimens through Bionomia."
 Link to abstract.
 * **Shawn Zeringue-Krosnick** (Tennessee Tech University), Olubunmi Aina, Adania Flemming, Molly Phillips, Jennifer Kovacs, Siobhan Leachman, and Makenzie E. Mabry.
-"Uncovering hidden figures of natural history collections using digital data sleuthing & storytelling."
+"Digital data sleuthing and storytelling as tools to engage students with the unsung heroes of natural history collections."
 Link to abstract.
 * **Andrea Weeks** (George Mason University).
 "An exception proves the rule: Lena Artz (1891–1976) and her legacy of botanical specimens."
 Link to abstract.
 * **Carol Ann McCormick** (The University of North Carolina).
 "Delving into the lives of herbarium collectors."
 Link to abstract.
 * **Daniel Koenemann** (Claflin University), Janelle Burke.
 "Prolific plant collectors and the HBCU legacy: Charles Parker as a case study."
 Link to abstract.